 Established in winter 2005, the Experience and Exchange Grants Program (EEGP) aims to enable biologists and managers to participate in project work and training exchanges.
-The IBA recognize that working visits to other projects offer biologists and wildlife managers enormous opportunities for learning, sharing expertise, collaborating in on-site problem solving, technical training, and professional growth.
-Moreover, these experiences broaden perspective and understanding of the biological and cultural context within which bear conservation programs must operate in different regions.
+The IBA recognizes that working visits to other projects offer biologists and wildlife managers enormous opportunities for learning, sharing expertise, collaborating in on-site problem solving, technical training, and professional growth.
+Moreover, these experiences broaden the perspective and understanding of the biological and cultural context within which bear conservation programs must operate in different regions.

 Bears benefit when biologists and managers spend more time applying shared knowledge and less time re-inventing the wheel with each new project.